DevExpress/DevExpress.Mvvm.CodeGenerators/Readme.md

 ## Documentation

-Refer to the following topic for more information:
 * [View Models Generated at Compile Time](https://docs.devexpress.com/WPF/402989/mvvm-framework/viewmodels/compile-time-generated-viewmodels)

 ## Example

-Refer to the following GitHub example:
 * [How to: Use View Models Generated at Compile Time](https://github.com/DevExpress-Examples/ViewModelGenerator-Sample)

 ## Release Notes

 ### 21.1.3

-We fixed the [Sealed class generates protected method](https://github.com/DevExpress/DevExpress.Mvvm.CodeGenerators/issues/8) GitHub issue.
-If you use now a sealed class, the following members of the generated View Model class have a **private** access modifier:
+We fixed the following issue: [A sealed class generates protected methods](https://github.com/DevExpress/DevExpress.Mvvm.CodeGenerators/issues/8).

+If you use a sealed class, the following members of the generated View Model class will have the **private** access modifier:
 - RaisePropertyChanged methods
 - RaisePropertyChanging methods
 - ServiceContainers